evanj/cgogetenvcrash/README.md

 This program does *not* crash using musl libc, because its DNS resolver does not use environment variables.
 However, a program that calls into C code that calls `getenv` will also crash, either with musl or glibc.

 Other C library implementations will crash when explicitly using environment variables via Cgo.
-See `setenvcrash` which crashes when using glibc and musl, but not on Darwin.
-On Darwin, `unsetenvcrash` will crash.
+See `setenvcrash`, which creates many new environment variables and crashes when using glibc and musl, but not on Darwin.
+The `unsetenvcrash` program calls Setenv/Unsetenv in a loop, and crashes on Darwin but not on Linux.

 ## Reproduction instructions: